 Currently, each new CollectionReader creates its own API client, and Keep client, and block cache unless the caller supplies an API client object (and Keep client object?).
 If a caller creates 10 CollectionReaders and reads 64 MiB from each one, the program will use 640 MiB.
 Possibly due to HTTP KeepAlive behavior, Python does not reclaim memory even if the caller unreferences the CollectionReaders.
 For example, this script leaks memory and network connections:

 import arvados uuid = '......' for i in range(20): cr = arvados.collection.CollectionReader(uuid) for fn in cr: f = cr.open(fn) f.read() f.close()

 Share block caches between auto-instantiated API clients that use the same settings.

-#2 Updated by Peter Amstutz about 4 years ago
+#2 Updated by Peter Amstutz over 4 years ago

 The read cache is actually in KeepClient.
 Reads go through the block manager, but sharing the read cache is a matter of using a shared keepclient object.